UMR-CNRM/PHYEX/docs/Developer.md

-# PHYEX developer documentation
+# PHYEX DEVELOPER DOCUMENTATION

-## ABOUT THIS DOCUMENT
+## About this section

-This document is intended for developers who want to contribute to the PHYEX package.
+This section is intended for developers who want to contribute to the PHYEX package.
 Developer who is interested in plugging the physics in a new model can refer to the Plugging documentation.
 The topics covered are as follows: